 Back to our main topic: why do we get such tasteless dreams wrapped in colorful and glittery wrappers?
 This article identifies a few countries in dire straits and the problems they face.
 When it comes to dream sellers, they are on the top seller list (I can’t say how many buyers are there).

-Why are most of the countries that are in serious trouble or on the path to falling into the financial pit the only ones or mostly on the list of dream sellers for the best life, excellent life, and luxurious life?
+Why are most countries in serious trouble or on the path to falling into the financial pit the only ones or mostly on the list of dream sellers for the best, excellent, and luxurious life?
 In recent times (even though this is still on), the media has done a more than adequate job of covering the futile dance between the Eurozone “leaders” and Greece.
-But Greece is not the only country facing fundamental economic challenges.
+However, Greece is not the only country facing fundamental economic challenges.
 The southern slice of Europe—France, Spain, Portugal, Italy, and Greece—should unilaterally reschedule their sovereign debt obligations.

 To offer their economies room to breathe and plough much more funding into promoting economic growth instead of salvaging their economies with “austerity” policies that kill economic growth.
 Austerity has never produced anything but austerity.
 It is the enemy of the kind of growth these countries need to get their sovereign debt under control.